3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Use plotms to plot the phase-reference source amplitudes as a function of time.
-Just a few central channels are selected and averaged; enough to give good S/N but not so many that phase errors across the band cause decorrelation (in real life, you might have to experiment with different selections or plot phase vs. channel to make the selection).
-Some hints on the proper parameter selection are given in the code blocks below.
+Use plotms to plot the amplitudes of the phase-reference source as a function of time.
+A few central channels are selected and averaged, providing a good signal-to-noise ratio while preventing excessive phase errors across the band from causing decorrelation (in practice, you may need to experiment with various selections or plot phase versus channel to determine the best choice).
+Some guidance on proper parameter selection is provided in the code blocks below.

 plotms(vis='***',